 If you’re planning to travel the world (post-COVID, of course!), then you’ll probably need to get some travel vaccinations.
 Travel vaccinations aren’t part of the basic coverage that public providers offer.

-However, hkk and BARMER both cover up to 100% of travel vaccination costs for their members.
+However, BARMER both cover up to 100% of travel vaccination costs for their members.